 On 2nd April 2014, the Clinical Trial Regulation (CTR) was adopted by the European Parliament (594 votes in favour, 17 against and 13 abstentions).
 SIOPE and the whole paediatric oncology community would like to thank the CTR Rapporteur, MEP Ms. Glenis Willmott, for all her essential support in improving this piece of legislation.

-Childhood cancer is a rare disease, fortunately.
-However, it remains the first cause of death by disease beyond the age of one year in Europe and every day some 250 children around the world lose their lives to cancer, a number which is staggering given the fact that 70% of all childhood cancers are curable.
-Children with cancer need to be protected: it is only thanks to clinical trials if the cure-rate made considerable progresses over the past 40 years, and clinical trials are vital to improve the availability and the outcome of treatments for children and adolescents with cancer.
+Childhood cancer is a rare disease but it remains the first cause of death by disease beyond the age of one year in Europe.
+Every day, some 250 children around the world lose their lives to cancer – a number which is staggering given the fact that 70% of all childhood cancers are curable.
+Children with cancer need to be protected: it is only thanks to clinical trials the cure-rate made considerable progresses over the past 40 years, and clinical trials are vital to improve the availability and the outcome of treatments for children and adolescents with cancer.
 Clinical trials are also essential as concerns the adaptation of the medicines developed for adults to the use in children.

 To advance research however is not easy.
-Because of the low number of paediatric cancer patients, pharmaceutical companies normally do not invest in drugs for this category of patients.
+Due to the low number of paediatric cancer patients, pharmaceutical companies normally do not invest in drugs for this category of patients.
 Moreover, due to the rare nature of the disease, research to develop new treatments has to be made at the pan-European level, through multinational clinical trials.
 Finally, the current bureaucratic workload to trial activation is much too high for paediatric oncology trials, which are mainly investigator-led and sponsored by public universities that cannot always afford the costs and lengthy bureaucracy linked to multinational trials in children.
 You can read more on clinical trials here.